Southern Region, NY Land for Sale

 Southern Region, NY Land Information

-LandWatch lists thousands of farms, ranches and other rural acreage for sale in the Southern region of New York, including farms, ranches, land for homesites, land auctions and more.
-Based on total acres, New York's Southern region has the most rural land listings for sale in the state on LandWatch.
-LandWatch data lists over $12 billion of land listings and ranches for sale in New York's Southern region.
-With thousands of properties and rural land for sale in the area, this comprises a combined 127,503 acres of land for sale.
-The average price of land and ranches for sale here is $1.7 million.
-You can also search LandWatch to find local real estate agents who specialize in land and rural retreats in New York's Southern region.
-Also, sign up for our land-for-sale email alerts to be notified when new listings matching your search criteria come onto the market in New York's Southern region!
+LandWatch has thousands of land listings and rural property for sale in New York's Southern region, including recreational properties, farms and land auctions.
+Based on total acres, the Southern region of New York has the most land listings and rural property for sale in the state on LandWatch.
+LandWatch recently had over $12 billion of land listings and rural property for sale in the Southern region of New York.
+With thousands of properties and rural land for sale in the area, this represents some 184,703 acres of rural land and property for sale.
+The average price of land and ranches for sale here is $1.5 million.
+You can also search LandWatch to find local real estate agents who specialize in land and rural retreats in the Southern region of New York.
+Sign up, too, for our land-for-sale email alerts to get notifications about new land listings matching your search parameters New York's Southern region!
 Visit LandWatch's New York land for sale page to browse more listings for sale throughout New York.

 Read More about Southern Region, NY land